 - Plastic Free July is a movement to reduce plastic waste.
-This July they asked people to sign up to pledge to refuse single-use plastic.
+Sign up and join millions of others in pledging to refuse single-use plastic for a month.

 Have you managed to find clever ways to reduce your plastic use or reuse plastic at home?
 We'd love to know!
 Comment below.